sorinnicumarian/BCI/README.md

 **NeuroCursor** leverages this principle to create an accessible system for people with spastic tetraparesis, enabling them to control a virtual cursor and interact with digital interfaces.
 By utilizing the **Emotiv Insight EEG headset**, NeuroCursor presents an affordable, user-friendly, and scalable solution for those with mobility impairments.

+### Inspiration

+The idea for NeuroCursor was heavily inspired by Perri Karyal, a YouTube Streamer, who created a BCI interface to control a game using just their brain signals.
+The streamer was able to use motor imagery to perform game actions such as moving, aiming, and shooting, by thinking about specific body movements.
+Watching this demonstration highlighted the potential of BCI systems to transform how people with physical impairments could interact with the digital world, motivating the creation of a similar system to allow individuals with spastic tetraparesis to control a cursor in a virtual environment.

+This innovative application of EEG technology in gaming opened my eyes to the vast possibilities in assistive technology, leading to the development of NeuroCursor, which aims to give users a simple yet powerful way to control digital interfaces.

+Check out the original inspiration video from the streamer here: [BCI Game Control Demo]([url](https://www.youtube.com/shorts/Y1lSyrQJ2C4)).
 ---

 ## 🧩 System Overview